sermon: Born Again (Part 3)

 Given 11-Jul-09; Sermon #947; 72 minutes

-John Ritenbaugh, reflecting on a question from a reader who suggested that the Kingdom of God has already come, points out a context in which the Kingdom of God has already come upon us.
-Thoughout His ministry, Jesus Christ uses a physical term to represent a deeper spiritual truth, often obscured by the figures of speech in a parable.
+Throughout His ministry, Jesus Christ uses a physical term to represent a deeper spiritual truth, often obscured by the figures of speech in a parable.
 Even the disciples could not make sense of things until after His death.
 After the driving out of the money changers and the cleansing of the temple, Jesus announces that He is the temple and people must worship Him in spirit and truth.
 People today consider the church a building rather than a spiritual relationship with God, enabling us to live as God lives.
 Worship constitutes the means and manner of our response to God.
 God can be accessed anywhere at any time through the mediator of Christ.
 Jesus told the woman of Samaria that the time to worship God in spirit and truth is now.
 As soon as a baby is born, a relationship (with an adult) can begin.
 The Kingdom of God is a present (at hand, internally, in a person's mind by faith to whom has been called) and future reality.
-The parable of the wheat and tares, referring to the "children of the kingdom" (Matthew 13:38) seems to point to the church, an entity not yet manifested in its fullness.
 In many instances throughout the kingdom parables, the terms "church" and "Kingdom of God" are coterminous.
 As called-out mortal human beings, we have been legally adopted into the family of God, the household of God, and have become a member of God's Kingdom.
 The Kingdom of God is here in the same sense as the church is a spiritual organism or entity.
 The New Covenant is a spiritual covenant.

 On July 2, 2009 I received an email message from a man that I have never heard of before.
 As far as I know, he had never written into the Church of the Great God before.
 It is possible that maybe he did, and his questions were sent off to one of the other men who are answering questions.
 He opened his letter with the following: “I have a question.
 What do you mean, ‘Preparing Christians for the Kingdom of God’?
 Aren’t those who are Christians in the Kingdom of God now?
 How are people prepared for the Kingdom of God?”